 At MobileDemand, we hold ourselves to a higher standard – we demand more.
 One device must survive them all, and survice each fall while operating.

-Over the past few weeks we’ve been testing our rugged case for the iPad Pro 10.5”, and the results are impressive and unprecedented.
+Over the past few weeks we’ve been testing our rugged case for the iPad Pro 10.5” and iPad Air 10.5", and the results are impressive and unprecedented.
 Not only did our rugged case protect a single iPad Pro for 26 drops at the standard 4 feet, it also withstood testing 26 drop orientations from 5 feet, 6 feet, 7 feet, and even 8 feet!
 That’s right – we used the same MobileDemand xCase on the same iPad Pro unit for 135 drops, and it was fully operational while dropping.

 You read that right…135 drops!
 At the end of the day, the rugged case was intact, and the iPad Pro still worked flawlessly.